sam-grant/election-predictor/README.md

 ## Overview

 Can macroeconomic indicators predict US presidential election outcomes?
 This analysis uses machine learning to test such factors, particularly unemployment and inflation rates, as predictors, achieving **58.8% accuracy** with logistic regression.
-This is a promising, but modest, improvement over random chance (50%) — perhaps indicating that other factors, such as social issues, account for ~40% of the variance.
+This is a promising, but modest, improvement over random chance (50%).
+Other factors, such as social issues, could account for ~40% of the variance.

 ---